MillionConcepts/pdr/supported_datasets.md

   - RSS EDR and RDR
     - *note: some EDR products (DDOR and TNF) have UNDEFINED record types in their PDS3 labels.
 We recommend opening them from their PDS4 labels.*
   - Space Weathering maps
-  - MEAP electron events tables, thermal neutron map, and image cubes
+  - MEAP electron events tables, thermal neutron map, enhanced gamma ray spectrometry data, and image cubes
   - Ground calibration data (aside from NS and MASCS)
 - Rosetta
   - Orbiter: